 In any retail business, whether in-store or online, success depends on sales, and sales depend on effective stock selection and pricing strategies.
 This means placing an emphasis on real-time decision making, focussing on a wide range of factors that might influence sales performance.
-Retailers have been making the most out of retail business intelligence and tapping into data for years now, gaining which is called consumer insights to improve their performance.
-This includes product choices, stock levels, promotional activities, discounts, store layout, product positioning, merchandising and more!
-In a world where every transaction creates more and more data about the business, it is increasingly important that the data can be easily and quickly distilled to support management decisions on real-time basis.
+Retailers have been making the most out of retail business intelligence and tapping into data for years now, gaining what is called consumer insights to improve their performance.
+This includes product choices, stock levels, promotional activities, discounts, store layout, product positioning, merchandising, and more!
+In a world where every transaction creates more and more data about the business, it is increasingly important that the data can be easily and quickly distilled to support management decisions on a real-time basis.

 Making these effective decisions is much easier when this data is readily available in an easy to use visual format.
-The emergence of big data and the powerful software solutions needed for analysis of all this information has led to a revolution for business intelligence in the retail industry.
+The emergence of big data and the powerful software solutions needed for the analysis of all this information has led to a revolution for business intelligence in the retail industry.
 Of course, much of this data has always existed, but it has never been more accessible.
 Power BI offers a powerful range of data analysis tools to produce meaningful interpretations of all the big data that exists in a retail business.